 - Network Forensics, Logging, and Event Management The candidate will demonstrate an understanding of using logs and flows in network forensics, the importance of logging and event management in security operations, and the usage of a SIEM and Security Analytics.

-- Network Security Monitoring Concepts and Application The candidate will demonstrate knowledge of devices that are used to monitor networks, their understanding of packet types, packet capture tools, the practice of continuous network monitoring, and advanced issues such as monitoring encrypted traffic.
+- Network Security Monitoring Concepts and Application The candidate will demonstrate knowledge of devices that are used in SOCs to monitor networks, their understanding of packet types, packet capture tools, the practice of continuous network monitoring, and advanced issues such as monitoring encrypted traffic.

 - Training is available in a variety of modalities including live training and OnDemand